 What’s an outdated benefit and what’s not?
 I'll give the specifics in a moment, but first, it's important to know how we came to our conclusions.

-In our most recent VAESE survey, we asked alumni professionals to rate the popularity of the alumni programs and benefits they offer.
-We then clustered these programs and benefits by category, and ranked them by popularity.
+In our most recent VAESE survey, we asked alumni professionals to rate the popularity of the alumni programs and the benefits they offer.
+We then clustered these programs and benefits by category and ranked them by popularity.
 (See page 44 of the VAESE survey here.)